How putting your workforce first benefits your customers, your community, and your bottom line.

 When margins are tight, is it really an opportune time to spend money and efforts on employee engagement?
 Dedicating programs and initiatives to benefit employees can drive dollars.
 By allowing team members to earn a livable wage, support their families, and grow their careers in a positive environment, companies inevitably foster a culture of greater expectations and improved job performance.

 An article on USA Today mentions that employees who feel engaged are more willing to put in extra hours and to perform at a higher level.
 This also reduces employee turnover – all of which lead to cost savings.
 Although the ways to improve the employee experience vary by industry, they must stem from a strong culture and committed leadership.

 Employees who are happier, or who identify more with their company culture are more engaged at work, and not constantly looking for ways to step away (Business.com).
 This empowers them to offer up ideas and visualize the big picture, ultimately increasing retention and benefitting the business.

 When a workforce is excited and proud of the jobs they have, the result is more efficiency in tasks, more proficiency in skills, and advancement of thought leadership – this affects the bottom line.

-Let’s set the bar together to achieve greatness
+Let’s set the bar together to achieve brilliance

 Eric Garton of Harvard Business Review states “Perhaps the most transformational thing a company can do for its workforce is to invest in creating jobs and working environments that unleash intrinsic inspiration.”
 What are some of the ways to spark this kind of change in your company?